Thirlan/ThirlanStellarisMPBalance/patch_notes.md

  * Logic Engines: +8% research from +10%
  * Mass Produced: +10% assembly speed from +15%
  * Emotion Emulator: +15% to amenities from +20%
- * High Bandwidth: +13% empire size from pops from +10%

 ### Boosts
  * Custom made: -10% assembly speed from -15%
  * Recycled: -30% assembly cost from -20%
  * Uncanny: -15% to amenities from -20%
- * Streamlined Protocols: -13% empire size from pops from -10%

 ## Plantoids